Music 306 - Introduction to Jazz » Spring 2022 » CH 01-06 Review Quiz

 Which aspect of Buddy Bolden’s playing did contemporary observers note most often?

-A. the fast passages in his playing
+A. the loudness of his playing

-C. his ability to play two trumpets at once
+B. his ability to play two trumpets at once

 D. the understatement of his playing

-E. the loudness of his playing
+E. the fast passages in his playing

 Question #30